Constructing locally flat surfaces in 4-manifolds: Representing primitive homology classes by locally flat tori

 \begin{step} Represent $\alpha$ by a generic immersion $f\colon S^2\looparrowright M$ with a geometrically dual sphere $g\colon S^2\looparrowright M$, i.e. $f$ and $g$ intersect each other transversely, and only at a single point. \end{step}

-First we use that $\pi_1(M)=1$.
-This implies by the Hurewicz theorem that $\pi_2(M)\cong H_2(M;\Z)$, so every class in $H_2(M;\Z)$ can be represented by a map of a sphere with a given orientation.
-Then by the immersion lemma (\cref{thm:immersion-lemma}) we can assume further that this map is a generic immersion.
+First we use that $M$ is simply connected.
+By the Hurewicz theorem~${\pi_2(M)\cong H_2(M;\Z)}$, so every class in $H_2(M;\Z)$ can be represented by a map of a sphere with a given orientation.
+Then by the immersion lemma (\Cref{thm:immersion-lemma}) we can assume further that this map is a generic immersion.
 Since $M$ is simply connected, it is orientable.
 Fix an orientation on $M$.

 By Poincar\'{e} duality, we know that the intersection form of $M$ is unimodular.
 Therefore, since $\alpha$ is a primitive class in $H_2(M;\Z)$, it has a dual class.
 In other words, there is some $\beta\in H_2(M;\Z)$ such that $\alpha\cdot \beta=1$.
-Again by the immersion lemma (\cref{thm:immersion-lemma}), the class $\beta$ can be represented by a generic immersion $g\colon S^2\looparrowright M$, along with an orientation on $g$, such that $f\cdot g=1$, where this is both the homological intersection number and the signed count of intersections between $f$ and $g$.
+Again by the immersion lemma (\Cref{thm:immersion-lemma}), the class $\beta$ can be represented by a generic immersion~$g\colon S^2\looparrowright M$, along with an orientation on $g$, such that $f\cdot g=1$, where this is both the homological intersection number and the signed count of intersections between $f$ and $g$.
 Here note that we need orientations on $f$ and $g$, as well as the orientation on $M$, to precisely talk about the signs of the intersection points, and to determine the intersection form on $M$.
-Next, by topological transversality (\cref{thm:normal-bundles-transversality}\,\eqref{item:top-transversality}) we can assume, after an isotopy, that $f$ and $g$ intersect transversely.
+Next, by topological transversality (\Cref{thm:normal-bundles-transversality}\,\eqref{item:top-transversality}) we can assume, after an isotopy, that $f$ and $g$ intersect transversely.
 Note that this is not a direct application of the theorem, since $f$ and $g$ are not embeddings.
 But since $f$ and $g$ are generic immersions, we can restrict to subsets of the domain where the restrictions are in fact embeddings, and apply the theorem there.
-A more technical version of the topological transversality theorem~\cite{FQ}*{Theorem~9.5A} then allows us to patch those local isotopies together.
+A more technical version of the topological transversality theorem~\cite[{Theorem~9.5A}]{FQ} then allows us to patch those local isotopies together.
 A final step ensures that double points of $f$ and of $g$ do not coincide with double points between $f$ and $g$.